Why We Walk

 We have deep expertise in every aspect of SMA—from the day-to-day realities to the nuances of care options—and until we have a cure, we’ll do everything we can to support children and families affected by the disease.

-Learn more about how you can help us reach a treatment and cure at www.cureSMA.org.
+Learn more about how you can help us reach a cure at www.cureSMA.org.